protonpopsicle/fresh-stacks/README.md

 ## Development Environments

-Each app has a README with environment setup instructions.
+Each application under [/apps](apps) has a README with environment setup instructions.
 The goal is to support the following options for local dev:
-1. Run app locally (native)
+1. Run natively
-2. Deploy app using Docker (Docker Desktop)
+2. Run using Docker
-3. Deploy app to local k8s (Minikube)
+3. Deploy to local k8s
-4. Deploy app to cloud (GKE)

 ### Docker Desktop

-Docker Desktop is an easy way to install Docker Engine and other Docker software useful for local developement.
+[Docker Desktop](https://docs.docker.com/desktop/) is an easy way to install Docker Engine and other Docker software useful for local developement.

 ### Minikube

-Minikube is a single-node k8s cluster useful for local developement.
+[Minikube](https://minikube.sigs.k8s.io/) is a single-node k8s cluster useful for local developement.

-### GKE
+## Cloud Environment

-Cloud is similar to #3 but with `kubectl` pointed to our GKE cluster.
+Applications get deployed to our fresh-stacks GKE cluster.
 All apps run in the same cluster--it is a shared resource.